publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch66/schIV/m__us_usc_t42_s5056.md

         (2)

-         evaluate the impact that volunteers who participate in programs under parts B and C of subchapter II of this chapter without receiving a stipend have on such programs and shall include in such evaluation—
+         evaluate the impact that volunteers who participate in programs under parts B and C of subchapter II without receiving a stipend have on such programs and shall include in such evaluation—

             (A) information on adminstrative  <sup>\[2\]</sup>  <sup><sup> 2 So in original.
 Probably should be “administrative”. </sup></sup>  costs associated with such volunteers;